mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 Due
 {: .label .label-red }
 * Take any feedback from your classmates that is useful and update your Dead Tech essay.
 Essays should be done by 5pm EST.
-* Prepare a question or two for our guests tomorrow.
+* Prepare a question or two for our guests tomorrow and Wednesday.
 What do you want to know about energy use, sustainability, and technology at W&L?

 Participate
 {: .label .label-yellow }